I. SUBMISSION DATES

 Additionally, conferences that happened in the period immediately before the current submission date are eligible for consideration.

-Since the YSPH Conference Travel Fund is administered by the Graduate Studies Executive Committee and is funded by YSPH, only PhD students registered in the Graduate School of Arts and Sciences in the Department of Epidemiology and Public Health are eligible to apply.
+Since the YSPH Conference Travel Fund is administered by the Graduate Studies Executive Committee and is funded by YSPH, only PhD students registered in the Graduate School of Arts and Sciences in the Department of Public Health are eligible to apply.
 Professional students are not eligible (i.e., MPH students)

 Preference will be given to doctoral students as follows: